ethan-shanahan/aiida-fans/README.md

 $ pip install ./aiida-fans
 ```

 You must also ensure that FANS, AiiDA, and their various dependencies are installed.
-Please consult the [FANS repository](FANS-link) and the [AiiDA installation](aiida-install-link) guide for more information.
+Please consult the [FANS repository][FANS-link] and the [AiiDA installation][aiida-install-link] guide for more information.

 ## Contact